pakdevs/tribune-server/README.md

 ## Provider Strategy

 - Primary: Webz.io.
 Endpoints use `newsApiLite` or `newsApi/v3/search` with `q` expressions and optional `countries`, `category`, and `site:` filters.
 - Secondary: GNews `top-headlines` when `GNEWS_API` is set.
-Applied only to `/api/world` and `/api/world/category/{slug}` as a fallback.
-Not used for Pakistan endpoints or the Sources tab.
+Applied as a fallback to `/api/world`, `/api/world/category/{slug}`, and now `/api/pk` plus `/api/pk/category/{slug}`.
+The Sources tab (`/api/pk/source/{slug}`) remains Webz-only to preserve source/domain filtering fidelity.
 Domain/source filters aren’t supported by GNews and are ignored upstream; we still apply local filtering after normalization if `domains` are provided.

 ## Category & Aliases